denten-books/plain-text/main.md

 reading and writing implements: textual (as opposed to computational) roots that cannot be excised from the soul of modern computing.

-[^ln11-barthes]:"The work is a fragment of substance," he writes.
+[^ln11-barthes]: "The work is a fragment of substance," he writes.
 The work is "moderately symbolic" where text is "radically symbolic."
 The work "occupies space of books," where the text is "a process of demonstration," "experienced only in an activity of production."
 He writes also that "the Text cannot stop